 (5) Point 8 and 9 describe a belief that damages arise, and that the United Kingdom is responsible for oversight, when complete independence was achieved in 1986 via the passage of the Australia Acts, and the Commonwealth itself was independent from 1942 with the passage of the Statute of Westminster Adoption Act.

-(6) Point 10 describe a belief that the High Court has a responsibility to intervene in Australian matters, contrary to their own decisions.
+(6) Point 10 describe a belief that the UK High Court has a responsibility to intervene in Australian matters, contrary to their own decisions.
 In Fitzgibbon v HM Attorney General EWHC 114 (Ch) the UK High Court held that the Commonwealth Constitution “…has no significance or consequences in this country … the connection with the United Kingdom is only historical in the sense that the 1900 Act was passed by the legislature here. … As soon as Australia became independent, the 1900 Act ceased to have any effect as an exercise of sovereign power of the United Kingdom, and whatever effect it then and thereafter had was as part of the law of the sovereign state of Australia, into the validity of which this court has no jurisdiction to inquire…” citing Buck v.
-Attorney General Ch 745 at 771 per Diplock LJ, and a decision of the Privy Council, R v.
+Attorney General Ch 745 at 771 per Diplock LJ, and R v.
 Foreign Secretary ex parte Indian Association of Alberta 1 QB 892 at 916G-917D, 921 C-G and 928 A-B.